 Powerplant remains the same 499cc air-cooled single in the same state of tune.
 It makes 27.5PS at 5250 rpm and 41.3Nm at 4000 rpm.
 It is a torquey unit that gets the bike up to speed in a fairly rapid manner but the issue is vibrations exactly at the sweet spot rpm where you end up riding in the city.
 Once past 3,000rpm, the vibes die down but soon it is time to shift up.
 Interestingly, the Thunderbird 500X weighs the same 197kg (kerb) as the Thunderbird 500, so performance is in the same ballpark.
 Unlike the clunky gearboxes Royal Enfield is known for, the Thunderbird and Thunderbird X’s 5-speed unit has a surprisingly positive shift feel.
 But its awkwardly high-positioned heel-and-toe shifter makes it difficult to shift with chunky riding boots.
 Clutch feel remains heavy.
 The overall ride experience is like a Thunderbird but with a more aggressive riding position and more vibrations, although the latter could just be an issue with our test bike.

+This or the stock Thunderbird 500?
 If you have decided to pick up the Thunderbird, then the 500X is definitely worth a look purely for its modern appeal.
 The 500X retails for Rs 1.98 lakh (ex-showroom Delhi), which is Rs 8,000 more than the Thunderbird 500.
 For that premium you get a bike that looks way more expensive.
 It loses a bit on the Thunderbird’s relaxed posture, its aggressive riding position might be a stretch for some, extra vibrations and small pillion seat.
 It is more of a heart over head buy, the 500X.
 If you are willing to look beyond its flaws, the 500X does make sense.